wmacfarl/wmacfarl.github.io/teaching/minecraft_modding.md

   - Programming
   - Java
   - Minecraft
 summary: A class on writing mods for Minecraft using Minecraft Forge and Java.
-Students learn about Java and working in a complicated codebase by create custom minecraft items and blocks
+Students learn about Java and working in a complicated codebase by create custom minecraft items and blocks.
+Taught for kids ages 8-14 at the Parts and Crafts Center for Semi-Conducted Learning and as a series of Saturday morning workshops.
 ---